 The best correctional models are those that not only penalize offenders for their crimes but that also help improve their character by addressing social, emotional, spiritual, educational, and familial issues through targeted services.
 JCAP is one model that puts this truth into practice.
-To learn more about JCAP, contact Outreach Coordinator Matt Row at firstname.lastname@example.org or 317-234-7100.
+To learn more about JCAP, contact Jordan Hoffman at Jordan.Hoffman@atg.in.gov or 317-234-7100.

 In May of 2017, the Office of the Indiana Attorney General launched its Mobile Operations Center (MOC) to advance constituent services and public outreach on a statewide basis.

-By October of that year, staff traveling with the MOC had made stops in all 92 Indiana counties and assisted more than 7,000 Hoosiers.
+In 2018, the MOC and staff visited all 92 counties for the second year in a row and interacted with close to 12,000 constituents.
 You might see the MOC parked at a local public library in your area or visiting a festival or other special event.

-Staff traveling with the MOC helped citizens find more than $500,000 in unclaimed property.
-They also helped people freeze their credit, file consumer complaints and take advantage of other constituent services offered through the Office of Attorney General.
+Staff traveling with the MOC helped citizens find more than $430,000 in unclaimed property in 2018.
+They also helped people freeze their credit, file consumer complaints and take advantage of other constituent services offered through the Office of the Indiana Attorney General.

 Extensive conversations in 2017 between Indiana Attorney General Curtis Hill and Pastor Charles Harrison of the Indy TenPoint Coalition (ITPC) led to a partnership via which the Office of the Indiana Attorney General now provides logistical and financial support to neighborhood organizations that commit to rigorously following TenPoint principles.